CartoDB/dataservices-api/doc/rate_limits.md

 ### cdb_dataservices_client.cdb_service_get_rate_limit(service)

-This function returns the rate limit configuration for the specified service and the user corresponding to the role which makes the calls.
+This function returns the rate limit configuration in effect for the specified service and the user corresponding to the role which makes the calls.
+The effective configuration may come from any of the configuration levels (server/organization/user); only the existing configuration with most precedence is returned.

 #### Returns